raspberrypilearning/getting-started-with-picamera/en/step_5.md

-## Controlling the camera with Python
+## How to control the Camera Module with Python code

-Using the Python and `picamera` library allows you to control your camera module and use it create some amazing projects.
+The Python `picamera` library allows you to control your Camera Module and create amazing projects.

 - Open a Python 3 editor, such as **Thonny Python IDE**: